1. Is a sleep study safe?

 10. Will my insurance cover the testing and treatment that may be needed?

-DeKalb Medical is a preferred provider for many insurance plans.
+Emory Decatur Hospital and Emory Hillandale Hospital are preferred providers for many insurance plans.
 Our staff will work with your insurance company to determine coverage and let you know if the testing is covered.
 We will also let you know if any deductibles or co-payments are required.